adopted-ember-addons/ember-data-factory-guy/README.md

   - handleDelete

-To do that you will still have to deal with ember data trying to create, update or delete records.

 If you put models into the store ( with FactoryGuy#make ), the http GET call does not need to be mocked, since that model is already in the store.

 But what if you want to handle create, update, and delete?
 Or even reload or findAll records?

-FactoryGuy assumes you want to mock ajax calls with the mockjax library, and this is already bundled for you when you use the factory-guy library.
+FactoryGuy assumes you want to mock ajax calls with the mockjax library, and this javascript library is already bundled for you when you install ember-data-factory-guy.

 ##### handleFindAll
   - for dealing with finding all records of a particular type
-  - handleFindMany is a deprecated alias for handleFindAll

 ```javascript
     // can use traits and extra fixture options here as you would with FactoryGuy#makeList